atxmemo/IssueImporter/README.md

 | GitHub Username            | GitHub user name |
 | GitHub Repo                | The name of any private or public GitHub Repository to import backlog issues into |
 | [GitHub Authorization Token](https://blog.github.com/2013-05-16-personal-api-tokens/) | GitHub personal access token (NOTE: Must have repo scope enabled) |

->> NOTE: GitHub Authorization Token MUST have repo scope enabled in order for task to have the right permissions

 ### From Backlog Account
 | Data                       | Description   |